Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: Employing feasible receivers

 Moreover, we also compute the ratio with respect to the heterodyne-based protocol, namely,

-reported in Figure~\ref{fig:07-Ratio} for different number of copies $N$.
-Unlike the PGM and the KOR, the displacement feed-forward receiver outperforms the heterodyne-based protocol only up to a maximum transmission distance $d_{\rm max}(N)$ whose value increases with $N$.
+reported in Figure~\ref{fig:08-Ratio}(a) for different number of copies $N$.
+Unlike the PGM and the KOR, the DFFRx outperforms the heterodyne-based protocol only up to a maximum transmission distance $d_{\rm max}(N)$ whose value increases with $N$.
 Afterwards, $K_\disp(N) \le K_{\HET}$ and, in turn, ${\cal R}_\disp(N)$ saturates to an asymptotic value $\le 1$.
-The best performance is achieved in the limit of infinite copies, $N\gg 1$, where the receiver approximates the Bondurant receiver, obtaining a maximum increase in the KGR of about $\lesssim 20 \%$ and $d_{\rm max}(N) \lesssim 25$ km.
+The best performance is achieved in the limit of infinite copies, $N\gg 1$, where the receiver approximates the Bondurant receiver, obtaining a maximum increase in the SKR of about $\lesssim 20 \%$ and $d_{\rm max}(N) \lesssim 25$ km.

+This behaviour is a direct consequence of the optimized modulation $\alpha^2_{\disp}(N)$, reported in Figure~\ref{fig:08-Ratio}(b).
+In fact, $\alpha^2_{\disp}(N)$ is a decreasing function of $d$, which in the long-distance regime, $\kappa d \gg 1$, reaches an asymptotic value $\gtrsim 0.5$.
+Numerical calculations also show this asymptote to be independent of the number of copies $N$.
+In these conditions, Bob receives a signal with $T \alpha^2_{\disp}(N) \ll 0.5$ mean photons, for which the DFFRx does not beat the SQL, as depicted in Figure~\ref{fig:07-ErrorP}.
+In turn, even the SKR of the CV-QKD protocol is lower than the corresponding heterodyne protocol.
+On the other hand, for $\kappa d \ll 1$, the optimized modulation is of few photons, the DFFRx outperforms the SQL and we observe an increase also in the SKR.

-Generally speaking, despite its feasibility, the present displacement feed-forward scheme is not optimal for CV-QKD, just as it is not optimal for coherent state discrimination.
+In conclusion, despite its feasibility, the present displacement feed-forward scheme is not optimal for CV-QKD, just as it is not optimal for coherent state discrimination.
 Nevertheless, it still provides an improvement of the resulting key rate in the short-distance regime, being a candidate for experimental realizations of the present protocol.